 Afterwards, participants can model additional security requirements and export a modified deployment model.
 One issue related to signatures and mutual modifications of the same entity is whether to keep the obsolete signature information.
 Since the original content of the entity has to be modified, we consider it being a new entity which can be modeled separately eliminating the problem of handling several signatures altogether.
-At export time, all modeled requirements are enforced with respect to the keys available in modeling environment.
+At export time, all modeled requirements are enforced with respect to the keys available in the modeling environment.
 The decrypted data get encrypted again, in case the corresponding key is present and the entity was decrypted previously.
 Only signatures modeled by the participant who performs the export are generated.
-All entities that were signed by others remain in a self-contained state after import and thus exported in a regular fashion.
+All entities that were signed by others remain in a self-contained state after import and thus are exported in a regular fashion.
+One important point here is that all enforced signing policies have to be verified before export.
+In case a violation is found, the export can no longer proceed in the regular way.